microsoft/TypeAgent/ts/README.md

 - Install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
 - Run `az login` to login using the CLI.
 Run `az account set --subscription <Subscription Id>` to set the subscription.
 - Run `npm run getKeys` at the root to pull secret from our team key vault.
+GetKeys will elevate JIT access if required.

 Note: Shared keys doesn't include Spotify integration, which can be created using the the [Spotify API keys instructions](./packages/agents/player/README.md)